 The first step is to put disable the cluster queue on the first queue manager.
-This could be done using the Navigator action Inhibit Put.
-Note that is an extended action that can be granted in Navigator without allowing the user to alter other queue attributes.
+This could be done using the action Inhibit Put.
+Note that is an extended action that can be granted through the Change Queue Extended security right without allowing the user to alter other queue attributes.

 Now that the queue is disabled, the next step is to browse the queues and select the messages.

 Click on the Reroute option to step through the process.

 There are 5 dialog pages, but only 1 requires you to change any of the settings.